kaitokidi/Moon/README.md

 # Moon
 The moon is all alone

-for the prototipe
+Programing, design and art made by Genís Bayona.
- "Music: "Sad Day" from "Royalty Free Music from Bensound"
+"Music: "Sad Day Royalty Free Music from Bensound"

- using SFML 2.3
+Developed using SFML 2.3
+C++